rsdoiel/rsdoiel.github.io/blog/2020/09/29/Software-Tools-1.md

 ## Overview

-This is post starts a series revisiting the programs described in the 1981 book by Brian W. Kernighan and
+This post starts a series revisiting the programs described in the 1981 book by Brian W. Kernighan and
 P. J. Plauger's called [Software Tools in Pascal](https://archive.org/details/softwaretoolsinp00kern).
 The book is available from the [Open Library](https://openlibrary.org/)